Islandora/documentation/docs/installation/docker-basic-usage.md

 docker-compose up -d
 ```

-Even if the site is up and running, that commnad will only retart the containers it needs to.
+Even if the site is up and running, that command will only retart the containers it needs to.

 ### Listing services